jamesdiacono/Fstyle/README.md

 ### styler(_parameters_) → requireable

-A __styler__ is any function that takes an optional _parameters_ object, and returns a __requireable__.
-A requireable is an opaque value representing zero or more fragments of CSS, whose only purpose is to be passed to `context.require`.
+A __styler__ is any function that returns a requireable and optionally takes a _parameters_ object.

-Even though requireables are opaque, you can still define stylers that use other
-stylers:
+A __requireable__ is passed to `context.require` to inject zero or more fragments of CSS onto the page.
+A requireable is either:

+- an opaque value returned by a styler created using `fstyle.rule` or `fstyle.fragment`, or
+- an array of requireables.

+A styler can be wrapped in a function if its parameters need to be transformed or predefined.

 ```javascript
 function disabled_tabber_styler() {